agrublev/freedcamp-script-runner/Guide.md

 # The simplest way to run your npm type tasks

 You write a beautiful & documented Markdown file, we run it for you.
-And you have a lot of flexibility! t
+And you have a lot of flexibility!

 Example **.fscripts.md** file: